-In 2021, AI-Powered Recruitment Needs More Diverse Data
+Recruiting AI Needs More Diverse Data in 2021

 The past year has brought some of society’s greatest inequalities to light.
 But it has also provided the space for both individuals and organizations to reassess currently accepted processes.